mhamouei/rat_datasets/README.md

 ```
 git clone https://github.com/mhamouei/rat_datasets.git
 ```
-### Dcompression guide
+### Decompression guide

-These datasets are huge, so we compressed them using numpy.
+These datasets are huge, so we compressed them using NumPy.
 If your ram is below 64GB, we highly advise you to use the provided **extract.py** file.
 To do so, first install the following packages using pip:
 ```